Role of Policy Analysts and Their Environment

 state levels has been corrosively influenced by the modern divisive

 partisan environment.
-The public policy analysts role of
+The public policy analyst’s role of

 information-collecting and data analysis may be impacted by the strains